AlexCharlton/gl-utils/README.md

     (NAME TYPE N [normalized: NORMALIZED] [location: LOCATION])

-where `NAME` is the attribute name (as a symbol), `TYPE` is the type of the attribute as accepted by `type->gl`, `N` is the number of elements in the attribute, `NORMALIZED` is a boolean value indicating whether the attribute’s values should be normalized (defaulting to `#f`), and `LOCATION` is the shader attribute-location of the attribute (defaulting to -1 and settable by `mesh-attribute-locations-set!`.
+where `NAME` is the attribute name (as a symbol), `TYPE` is the type of the attribute as accepted by `type->gl`, `N` is the number of elements in the attribute, `NORMALIZED` is a boolean value indicating whether the attribute’s values should be normalized (defaulting to `#f`), and `LOCATION` is the shader attribute-location of the attribute (defaulting to -1 and settable by `mesh-attribute-locations-set!`).

 `INITIAL-ELEMENTS` is either a bytevector or a list of `(NAME .
 VALUE)` pairs where name is the name of the attribute to set (as per the name given in `ATTRIBUTES`) and `VALUE` is the initial contents of that attribute.
 When a list is given and more than one attribute is given initial-elements, the `VALUE`s should represent the same number of vertices.
-Values associated with attributes that are NORMALIZED should be provided as floats, which are then normalized.
+Values associated with attributes that are `NORMALIZED` should be provided as float between `0.0` and `1.0` (for unsigned types) or `-1.0` and `1.0`, which are then normalized.
 If `INITIAL-ELEMENTS` is given as a bytevector, that bytevector is used as the entire mesh’s vertex data and `N-VERTICES` – the number of vertices – must be provided.

 `INDICES` is an optional list of key value pairs that specifies the mesh’s index data, if it exists.
 It should be in the form: